-There were 2,057 and 1,754 bond holdings in an unrealized loss position for more than 12 months at December 31, 2022 and 2021, respectively.
+There were 3,902 and 4,554 bond holdings in an unrealized loss position for more than 12 months at December 31, 2024 and 2023, respectively.

 Citizens believes there were no fundamental issues such as credit losses or other factors with respect to any of its bond securities that are in an unrealized loss position.
 The unrealized losses on bonds were primarily caused by interest rate changes.
 It is expected that the securities would not be settled at a price less than the par value of the bonds.
 Citizens evaluates U.S. government, corporate, and state and municipal bonds based upon factors such as expected cash flows and the financial condition, and near-term and long-term prospects of the issuer, and evaluates mortgage-backed securities and asset-backed securities based on actual and projected cash flows after considering such factors as the quality of the underlying collateral, expected prepayment speeds, current and forecasted severity, consideration of the payment terms of the underlying assets, and payment priority of the security.
-Because the decline in fair value is attributable to changes in interest rates or market conditions and not credit quality, and because Citizens has the ability and intent to hold its bond securities until a market price recovery or maturity, Citizens does not consider any of its bonds to be other than temporarily impaired at December 31, 2022 and 2021.
+Because the decline in fair value is attributable to changes in interest rates or market conditions and not credit quality, and because Citizens has the ability and intent to hold its bond securities until a market price recovery or maturity, Excluding bonds previously disclosed, Citizens does not consider any of its bonds to be other than temporarily impaired at December 31, 2024 and 2023.